mad-ady/smokeping-speedtest/README.md

 Parameters:
 * `binary` => The location of your speedtest binary.
 * `server` => The server id you want to test against (optional).
 If unspecified, speedtest.net will select the closest server to you.
 The value has to be an id reported by the command speedtest-cli --list or speedtest -L
 * `measurement` => What output do you want graphed?
-Supported values are: download, upload
+Supported values are: download, upload, ping
 * `extraargs` => Extra arguments to send to speedtest

 ## Installation: